First Taste of Gone: Background

 On a Monday night, Ross learned that his producer had become unavailable for the next two days due to contracting COVID-19.
 As a result, he pushed his recording session that was slated for a different song to the Thursday that week.
 That night, he and co-writer Mason Thornley elected to write a new song with their newfound time and decided to pursue the title "First Taste of Gone", which they had attempted to use earlier that year.
 They wrote the song in 45 minutes, which Ross stated was much quicker than usual for him.
+The lyric "you're 700 miles away, moving on, and I'm sitting here missing you" is based on the approximate distance from Ross' hometown of Waterdown, Ontario to his current residence of Nashville, Tennessee, for which Ross has an arm tattoo that reads "700 mi."

 Ross co-wrote the song at a time in his life where he was "going through a lot" with many changes in his personal life.
+It was inspired by a moment where Ross realized that a past relationship would not work out, to which Thornley slid a drink to Ross across a table at a bar and said "here's your first taste of gone".
 He cited thinking of "that moment where you have to go out again without that person," and having a "weird feeling" thinking "'well, I don’t have to call someone when I go home tonight' or 'she's not going to be there.'"
 On social media platform TikTok, he revealed that the song was inspired by a girl he was previously with, and the moment he realized she was not coming back.
 He stated that he felt the song showcased a different side of him, "emotionally and vocally", to his listeners.